crkingsley/week-01-review/README.md

 # Question 2 How many students are in or were in the Air Force
 2

-# Question 3 - stay tuned
+# Question 3 - How many and what parts are in an html document?
+2 - Header and Body